anoro/CampanaPhishing/README.md

 **Note** The application does not intend to use the brand image to steal information from the impersonated companies, remember that its use is internal for awareness purposes.

-Also the program will be able to recolect information from the users that are phished
+Also the program will be able to recollect information from the users that are phished
 - Name of the user
 - IP
 - Browser information